sous-chefs/selinux/README.md

 ## Description

-The SELinux (Security Enhanced Linux) cookbook provides recipes for manipulating SELinux policy enforcement state.
+The SELinux (Security Enhanced Linux) cookbook provides custom resources for manipulating SELinux policy enforcement state and policy rules.

 SELinux can have one of three settings: